-We used warm tap water, and gently dropped the polish on to its surface.
-We found that if you just tipped it in, it all sank to the bottom, so we let it pour from the bottle onto the brush, held just above the water, and that worked pretty well.
-Once we had added our colours, we used a cocktail stick to mix them up to get a marbled effect.
-I'd advise using a container that you don't mind ruining, I didn't even bother trying to clean ours, instead have just put it aside for next time.
+Use warm tap water, and gently drop the polish on to its surface.
+If you just tip it in quickly, it may sink to the bottom, so use the brush held just above the water to control the flow.
+Once you have added your choice of colours, use a cocktail stick to mix them up to get a marbled effect.
+Use a container that you don't mind ruining as it won't be easy to clean when you finish.

 Pop the sides of the bottles into the water and turned them gently.
 The nail polish grips the glass immediately, so you will find that all the nail polish from the surface of the water clings straight away.

 If you try this technique with larger objects, you may have to go through the process more than once to cover it all.

 Leave the bottles to dry.
 Once dry you can remove any smudges using cotton wool and nail polish remover if you wish.
 The polish is tough once dry, and these bottles hand wash happily.